Horrid Henry (TV series): International

+In Malta, the series aired on PBS.
+In the United States, it aired on Starz Kids & Family and was available for streaming on Netflix and Amazon Prime Video, it is currently available to watch on The Roku Channel.
+In the Middle East and North Africa, the series has previously aired on M-Net and Disney XD, as of now, it currently airs on Nicktoons.
+In 2014, Cartoon Network and Boomerang acquired the series for Australia, New Zealand, Pakistan, India, South-East Asia, South Korea and Taiwan.
+In the MENA region, it aired on Jeem TV.
+In 2018, the series premiered in Canada on Toon-A-Vision.

+In Wales, the series was dubbed in Welsh and aired on children's block "Stwnsh" on S4C and was titled "Henri Helynt".
+In Ireland, the series was dubbed into Irish under the title "Dónal Dána" and aired on TG4.
+In India, the series was later acquired by Sony YAY! and aired on that channel under the title Haste Raho Henry.

 Merchandising

 On 11 October 2006, Novel appointed the Copyright Promotions Licensing Group as the British and the European licensing agent for the series.

 On 19 May 2009, Novel appointed Stella Projects as the licensing agent for the series in Australia and New Zealand.

 Clothing

 On 23 July 2007, CPLG appointed Blues Clothing to produce a range a line of nightwear and underwear.

 Toyline

 A toyline for the series was announced by CPLG in January 2008 for a Fall release window.